- Why Southern Title?

 CONSUMER FINANCIAL PROTECTION BUREAU (CFPB)

-The Consumer Financial Protection Bureau (CFPB) is a government agency that was formed as a result of the Dodd-Frank Wall Street Financial Reform Act of 2010.
-Its mission is to help consumer finance markets work by making rules more effective, by consistently and fairly enforcing consumer financial protection laws, and by empowering consumers to take more control over their economic lives.
-One of its directives was to develop the Know Before You Owe Mortgage Rule (also called the TILA-RESPA Integrated Mortgage Disclosure Rule), which combines the federal Truth in Lending Act and Real Estate Settlement Procedures Act disclosures that are used in home purchases using federally backed mortgage loans.
+The Consumer Financial Protection Bureau (CFPB) is a government agency that was formed as a result of the Dodd-Frank Wall Street Financial Reform Act of 2010. enforcing consumer financial protection laws, and by empowering consumers to take more control over their economic lives.
+One of its directives was to develop the Know Before You Owe Mortgage Rule (also called the TILA-RESPA Integrated Mortgage Disclosure Rule), which combines the federal Truth in Lending Act and Real Estate Settlement Settlement Procedures Act disclosures that are used in home purchases using federally backed mortgage loans.